 When it comes to a standard dog bed, there are many different forms and sizes available.
 The variations between these depend on the brand.
 The padding (thickness) and hardness of the bed are often the deciding factors.
 The most popular types of dog beds are nest beds, doughnut dog beds, orthopedic beds, pillow dog beds, kennel dog beds, cave beds, raised dog beds, cooling beds, and heated beds.

 Which dog bed you choose for your fur buddy will also depend on how much money you are ready to spend on one.
-The price of a dog bed can range from INR.1,500 to INR.50,000.
 Depending on your dog's age, size, breed, and preferences, you can purchase a perfect dog bed in any price range.

 When it comes to dog beds, electrically heated beds are often the most expensive alternative.
-The majority of styles will cost you approximately INR.10,000, while more expensive ones, depending on the brand, can cost a small fortune.
+The majority of styles, depending on the brand, can cost a small fortune.

 Make sure the dog bed you choose is made of flame-resistant material and won't shock your dog with electricity.
 Watch out for sizing as well, as some heating and cooling devices appear to be the appropriate size when you first buy them, but after a period, they begin to deflate.
 Plus, before making a purchase, read the product reviews online.